 Community Property - A law in certain states which stipulates that any income earned or property acquired by married couples are owned equally by both spouses.

-Constructive Receipt - A legal concept that income is taxed at the point in time it is earned or made available to you without restriction, regardless of whether you actually cash the check or withdraw the funds from your account.
-Likewise, if you authorize someone to be your agent and receive income for you, you are considered to have received it when your agent receives it.
-On the other hand, income is not constructively received if your control of its receipt is subject to substantial restrictions or limitations.
+Constructive Receipt - A legal concept that income is taxed at the point in time which it is earned or made available to a recipient without restriction, regardless of whether the recipient actually cashes the check or withdraws the funds from their account.
+Likewise, if an individual authorizes someone to act as their agent and receive income on their behalf, then the individual is considered to have received the income at the point in time the agent receives it.

 Credit - A dollar-for-dollar reduction in taxes owed.